 2. Stephen Harper

-The former Canadian Prime Minister Harper went through lengths via Facebook poll to allow the public to name his tabby cat Stanley, and later on another addition to their pack, Gypsy.
+The former Canadian Prime Minister Harper went through lengths via a Facebook poll to allow the public to name his tabby cat Stanley, and later on another addition to their pack, Gypsy.
 Harper has a close relationship with his cats being able to distinguish Stanley as the playful one whilst Gypsy being the camera-shy mouser.

 3. Bill ClintonFormer